damianp91/SistemaPasajes/README.md

     * SeniorTicket:  **_Pays 25% of the base cost_**.

 ### 3. Inheritance and Polymorphism Model:
+  > [!NOTE]

-  - All tickets must be treated polymorphically.
+  > - All tickets must be treated polymorphically.
-  - The system should be able to calculate the total cost of all issued tickets without knowing their concrete type.
+  > - The system should be able to calculate the total cost of all issued tickets without knowing their concrete type.

 ### 4. Console Input/Output (Menu):